-Specifically, the BDO will check, after each candidate pool has been iterated through to a set of provisional awards, whether the total dollar price of the provisional subsidy awards exceeds the total dollar amount of BEAD grant funds still available to be allocated.
-If the remaining BEAD funds are not sufficient, the provisionally awarded projects within the candidate pool will be ranked on the basis of high poverty or persistent poverty in the counties where they propose to deploy, and the BDO will select among the provisional awards on the basis of this ranking until the BEAD budget is exhausted.
+The BDO will check, after each candidate pool has been iterated through to a set of preliminary awards, whether the total dollar price of the preliminary subsidy awards exceeds the total dollar amount of BEAD grant funds still available to be allocated.
+If the remaining BEAD funds are not sufficient, the preliminarily awarded projects within the candidate pool will be ranked on the basis of high poverty or persistent poverty in the counties where they propose to deploy, and the BDO will select among the preliminary awards on the basis of this ranking until the BEAD budget is exhausted.

 Additionally, the BDO will seek to leverage other funds at its disposal to close any residual gaps in unserved and underserved areas and achieve universal broadband access at 100/20 speeds.

-In particular, the BDO looks forward to subsequent rounds of the Bringing Online Opportunities to Texas (BOOT) program, implemented with state or federal funds.
+Texas Match Assistance Program (TMAP)